paulthebaker/ceedub/README.rst

      :alt: Developement Tool Updates

-An awesome, easy to use continuous wavelet transform module in for python!
+An awesome, simple, and easy to use continuous wavelet transform package for python!

 * Free software: MIT license